WangYuanMike/NTU_ML_Foundation/SVM.md

    - The default value of C is usually set to 1
 TODO: add image
 - After training, there are 3 types of data instances:
    - **alpha == 0 -> non support vectors**, i.e. data instances which are classified correctly by the decision boundary and do not lie on the margin.
-These data instances are not useful in prediction, thus can be abandoned from memory after training
+These data instances are not useful in prediction, thus can be abandoned after training
-   - **alpha == C -> bounded support vectors**, i.e. data instances which violates the margin, they are useful in computing the weight-feature inner product for prediction when kernel function is used, therefore must be kept in memory after training
+   - **alpha == C -> bounded support vectors**, i.e. data instances which violates the margin, they are useful in computing the weight-feature inner product for prediction when kernel function is used, therefore must be kept after training
    - **0 < alpha < C -> free support vectors**, i.e. data instances which are classified correclty and lie on the margin.
-User must choose anyone of these data instances to compute the bias when kernel function is used.
+User must choose any one of these data instances to compute the bias when kernel function is used.
 TODO: add image
 - Soft margin SVM can be viewed as a linear model error measurement(**max(0, violation distance)**) plus L2 regularization (the original SVM minimization objective)
 TODO: Add image